-The phone in hail regarding completed string hauls would be verified by electronic monitoring installed on each participating vessel.
-The phone in hail system would provide timely in season management. and permit indexing demands to be undertaken over a longer season if necessary.
-The above addition to "hail in" reporting is a management improvement over the present fishery with little or no cost to the Department or fishermen.
+The phone in hail regarding completed string hauls would be supported by electronic monitoring installed on each participating vessel.
+The phone in hail system would provide timely in season management.

+The above is management improvement over the present fishery with little or no cost to the Department or fishermen.
 The benefit to fishers would be twofold:

 - a.
 More accurate assessment of fishing effort that may provide improved fishing opportunity throughout the Coast. - b.
-Enforcement of string hauls is maintained with an ability to cross reference from three sources; - I. log book entries (a condition of licence) - II.
-Electronic monitoring (proposed condition, GPS, hydraulic sensor, and camera. - III.
-Hail in (a condition with proposed additions, voice affidavit)
+Enforcement of string hauls is maintained with an ability to cross reference from three sources; - I. log book entries (a condition of licence) - II. electronic monitoring (proposed condition, GPS, hydraulic sensor, camera) - III. hail in (a condition with proposed additions, voice affidavit)